At the end of this chapter, the learner will be able to:

 Understanding the types of ultraviolet light is important in order to choose a wavelength that will deliver the desired outcome (TABLE 19-1, FIGURE 19-1).
 This chapter focuses on UVC, which has the FDA approval for use on open wounds due to its bactericidal effects.7 TABLE 19-2 provides terminology and definitions utilized in the discussion of ultraviolet light.
 Handheld UVC devices consist of lamps that deliver ultraviolet light at a specific wavelength (254 nm), which falls within the optimal wavelength range for bacterial reduction.8,9 These devices contain filters specific to UVC that reduce the risk of skin cancer and skin burns often associated with UVA and UVB.10 Although studies have shown an increase in risk of skin cancer associated with the use of ultraviolet B, there has been no link reported between skin cancer and UVC.10,11

 Mr D is a 70-year-old male referred to the wound center for a failed split-thickness skin graft (STSG) on the left anterior shin.
 The original full-thickness wound was caused by trauma approximately 8 months prior to referral.
 The most recent debridement and STSG surgery was performed approximately 2 weeks prior to evaluation at the wound center.
-The patient was instructed to leave the post-operative dressings in place for 1 week and return to his surgeon for ...
+The patient was instructed to leave the post-operative dressings in place for 1 week and return to his ...